-In accordance with the Guyana Petroleum Agreement, Eco Guyana holds a 40% working interest in the Guyana Licenses and Tullow holds a 60% interest.
-Under the Guyana Petroleum Agreement, Tullow will act as operator.
+In accordance with the Guyana Petroleum Agreement, Eco Guyana holds a 40% working interest in the Guyana Licenses and Tullow Guyana holds a 60% interest.
+Under the Guyana Petroleum Agreement, Tullow Guyana will act as operator.

-On June 8, 2017, in light of recent discoveries in the region by other petroleum explorers and the advancement of the interpretation of the Orinduik Block, Tullow and the Company approved a circa 2,550 km2 seismic survey on the Company's Orinduik Block.
-Tullow carried US\$1,250,000 of the Company's share of costs of the 3D survey.
+On June 8, 2017, in light of recent discoveries in the region by other petroleum explorers and the advancement of the interpretation of the Orinduik Block, Tullow Guyana and the Company approved a circa 2,550 km seismic survey on the Company's Orinduik Block.
+Tullow Guyana carried US\$1,250,000 of the Company's share of costs of the 3D survey.

-On June 18, 2017, the Company and Tullow elected to enter into Phase Two of the Initial Exploration Period, which runs for four years from January 2016, pursuant to the terms of the Guyana Petroleum Agreement.
+On June 18, 2017, the Company and Tullow Guyana elected to enter into Phase Two of the Initial Exploration Period, which runs for four years from January 2016, pursuant to the terms of the Guyana Petroleum Agreement.
 The work commitment under Phase Two requires the acquisition of at least a minimum of 1,000 square kilometers of 3D seismic on the Orinduik Block.
 This has already been completed and exceeded during Phase One when the Block partners completed a 2,550 square kilometers survey in September 2017.
 As such, there is no further 3D seismic in Phase Two of the Initial Period.

 On September 26, 2017, Eco Guyana, entered into an option agreement that provides Total E&P Activités Pétrolières, (a wholly owned subsidiary of Total SA) ("Total") with an option to acquire a 25% Working Interest in the Orinduik Block from Eco Guyana (the "Option").
 Pursuant to the Option Agreement, Total paid US\$1 million for the Option (the "Option Fee") to Farm-in to the Orinduik Block for an additional payment in cash of US\$12.5 million to earn the 25% Working Interest.
 The exercise of the Option must be made within 120 days from delivery to Total of the processed 3D seismic.
-The survey acquisition was completed on September 5, 2017 and the seismic survey report is expected to be completed and delivered to Total in August 2018.
+The survey acquisition was completed on September 5, 2017.
+During the processing and interpretation phase data sets were delivered to Total with the final batch expected to be delivered in September 2018, which will trigger the 120 day period for Total to exercise the Option.

 On February 20, 2018, the Company entered into two share purchase agreements (collectively, the "Purchase Agreements") to purchase the minority interests in Eco Guyana, consisting of 6% of the outstanding shares of Eco Guyana (the "Minority Shares").
 As consideration for the acquisition of the Minority Shares the Company agreed to pay a cash consideration in the amount of US\$200,000 payable in two equal tranches (the first upon closing of the Purchase Agreements (the "Closing") and the second 60 days after Closing); and issue a total of 1,700,384 common shares (the "Consideration Shares").
 The Consideration Shares are subject to a lock up arrangement, with 1/3 being released on Closing; 1/3 being released 91 days after Closing; and the remaining balance being released 181 days after Closing.
-Upon Closing, the Company will own 100% of Eco Guyana.
+Accordingly, the Company now owns own 100% of Eco Guyana.

-As of the date hereof, the remaining Exploration activities and the aggregate expenditure as estimated by management based on current costs for the Guyana License is as follows(1):
+As of the date hereof, the remaining exploration activities and the aggregate expenditure as estimated by management based on current costs for the Guyana License is as follows(1):